wevote/WeVoteCordova/README.md

     Steves-iMac: WeVoteCordova your-username$
     ```
     If you don't have remotes defined... (remember to substitute your github user name for "SailingSteve")
+    (The default setup might have the git origin pointing to https://github.com/wevote/WeVoteCordova.git,
+    which you will have to remove, since at We Vote we have the origin/upstream reversed from most other
+    projects on github.)
     ```
+    git remote rm origin
     git remote add upstream https://github.com/wevote/WeVoteCordova.git
     git remote add origin https://github.com/SailingSteve/WeVoteCordova.git
+    git remote -v
     ```

 1. You may need to npm install (it doesn't hurt to do this multiple times!)